Evyal/boids/README.md

 ## Overview

-This project simulates the behavior of flocks, such as birds or fish, using a particle-based system.
-The simulation models individual agents that follow simple rules to create complex, collective behavior.
+This project simulates the behavior of flocks in a bidimentional space.
+The simulation models individual agents, called *boids*, that follow rules to create complex, collective behavior.

 ## Prerequisites